Tim Conway: 1970–1989: Established work

 In 1970, The Tim Conway Show paired Conway with Joe Flynn of McHale's Navy in a sitcom as owner-pilots of a one-plane (a Beechcraft Model 18 named Lucky Linda) airline operated by the duo.
 Having "nowhere to run", this pressurized situation was ideal for the fast repartee of the lead actors.
 It debuted in January 1970 and the last new show aired in June 1970.
 In the fall of the same year, Conway was given his own hour-long variety show, The Tim Conway Comedy Hour, or The Tim Conway Comedy House, which, as his other series had, folded quickly, lasting only 13 weeks.
 Typical of his self-effacing humor, he ordered his car's license plate to reflect the short duration of the series: "13 WKS".
 (Conway was given another one-hour variety show ten years later, which revived the title The Tim Conway Show.)

+In 1973, Conway guest-starred in The New Scooby Doo Movies, voiced himself in the episode "The Spirited Spooked Sports Show".
+In 1974, he was in the ABC Afterschool Special as a janitor in the episode: "The Crazy Comedy Concert".
+In 1987, Conway guest-starred in Faerie Tale Theatre as a mayoral candidate in the episode: "Rip Van Winkle".
 Beginning in 1975, Conway was often paired with Don Knotts in family films from Disney, including The Apple Dumpling Gang and its 1979 sequel, The Apple Dumpling Gang Rides Again.
 They also starred in two independent films, a boxing comedy called The Prize Fighter in 1979, and a 1980 mystery comedy film called The Private Eyes.

-The Carol Burnett Show (1975–1978)

-Starting with the 1975–76 season, Conway became a regular on The Carol Burnett Show (replacing Lyle Waggoner), after having been a frequent guest for the show's first eight seasons.
-Conway's work on the show earned him four Emmy Awards — one for writing and three for performance, one of which was before he became a regular.
-Two of Conway's memorable characters on the Burnett Show were: